3ofcoins/jetpack/README.md

    - [ ] `/etc/rc.d/jetpack` (`/etc/rc.d/jetpack_` for individual
          pods?) to start pods at boot time, and generally manage them as services
+   - [ ] Port to install Jetpack system-wide
    - If/when we get enough live runtime data to make it complicated, maybe a centralized indexed storage, like SQLite?
 This could also solve some locking issues for long-running processes…